K-and-R/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Glossary.md

     - The designation for the first primary hard drive on IBM compatible computers (PC's).
 This disk drive is also sometimes referred to as `Local Disk` or `Primary Drive`.

+* `char`

+    - A data type used in some programming languages.
+It refers to `character`.
+A `char` data type holds one character.
+    The character could be any character on the keyboard.
+JavaScript does not have a `char` data type (It doesn't require any sort of type declarations).
+    However, it does have methods that act on characters.
+Methods like `charAt()` or `charCodeAt()` are used in JavaScript to return values related to the characters in a string.

+* `chmod`

+    - In a Unix-type operating system, this command is used to grant or restrict file permissions.
+    It is laid out like this:
+    `chmod options permissions file name`. `Options` refers to modifiers telling the computer how the command should be executed. `Permission` refers to what sort of permission should be associated with the file. `File name` is the name of the file to which permission should be applied.

+* `Chrome`

+    - A free internet browser offered by Google.
+It is very widely used throughout the internet community.

+* `CLI`

+    - Command Line Interface.
+An interface for interacting with a computer.
+Often CLI is used to refer to accessing network computers.
+This is correct, but incomplete.
+    Any computer can be controlled using the CLI.
+When you are giving commands in the terminal you are suing the Command Line.
+The place you are giving the commands is the interface.

+* `click`

+    - The action of activating the buttons on a mouse. `Click` also refers to a DOM event that fires a callback function when the 'click' event is detected.

+* `client`

+    - A device connected to the internet that uses the resources of another device likewise connected.
+In the past, a client was a computer that connected to a server (another computer at a remote location).
+If a computer is the reciever of a server resource, it is the `client`.
+Today, there are all sorts of different types of devices that utilize internet resources.
+All of these could correctly be referred to as `clients`.
+These days, a server is often not a physical machine.
+More likely, the server is merely another computer program performing the actions of a server.
+Several of these servers may be living on the same physical machine.

+* `cloud`

+    - Services provided over a network by a collection of many different remote servers.
+The data in this collection is distributed over the whole of the collection, thus the term "cloud".
+Applications running in the cloud can be accessed by clients and used just as if the software had been downloaded to the users machine without the clients machine having to store the application in its own memory.

+* `COBOL`

+    - Common Business Oriented Language.
+COBOL is a very early computer programming language.
+Introduce in 1959, COBOL was created to provide a means for programming business applications.
+It is still in use in many businesses.

+* `code`

+    - Short for `source code`.
+Code is the text written to give instructions to a computer.
+There are many types of computer languages used for writing code.

+* `coder`

+    - One who writes code.

+* `color codes`

+    - Hexidecimal or decimal number codes used to describe various colors on a computer screen.
+Millions of different colors can be rendered using combinations of the colors red, green, and blue.
+The amount of each of these are determined by a numeric code.
+This code can be either numeric or hexidecimal.
+The color purple would have the color code of rgb(39, 34, 166). each number represents the amount of red, green, and blue present in the color purple.